G-NT3806KSJP

 and the replications of Shirin Ebadi

-backward women learn prostitution from civic discourse
+backward women have learned prostitution from civic discourse

 Bill Clinton’s capital is within the black brassiere of Afghan women